warren-bank/mirror-XMail-mail-server/Readme.txt

 	In success case ( 00100 ) the frozen message file will follow, until a line containing a single dot ( <CR><LF>.<CR><LF> ).

+	*) Starting a queue flush

+	"etrn"[TAB]"email-match0"...<CR><LF>

+	Where :

+	email-match0	= wildcard email matching for destination address

+	Ex :

+	"etrn"	"*@*.mydomain.com"	"your-domain.org"

+	will start queueing all messages with a matching destination address.

 	*) Do nothing command

 	"noop"<CR><LF>